cornerpirate/teachingMoments/README.md

 # SQL Injection

 This was delivered in two chunks.
-The first will teach you the basics of SQL, and SQL injection and has demonstrations you can follow along with to highligh
+The first will teach you the basics of SQL, and SQL injection and has demonstrations you can follow along with too.

 ## Intro to SQL Injection
 Intro level is in [SQL_Injection/intro](SQL_Injection/intro) folder.